JanaRubiano/Hangman_Game/README.md

 Although the expression for clearing the screen is fairly short, it is used several times in the code, for that reason we defined an even shorter expression.

-The ** level()** function allows the user to choose a level and bassed on the choice, selects a word.
+`The "level()" function allows the user to choose a level and bassed on the choice, selects a word.`

 ```python
 from  wonderwords import RandomWord